-Charles Eames 1907, USA Eero Saarinen 1910, Finland
+Charles Eames \1907, USA Eero Saarinen \1910, Finland

-signer got to know each other towards the end of the 1930s at the Cranbrook Academy in Bloomfield Hills, where they would experiment with new furniture forms together.
+The architect and the designer got to know each other towards the end of the 1930s at the Cranbrook Academy in Bloomfield mission, 2012, art. no. 091 436 02

+Hills, where they would experiment with new furniture forms together.
 Their first designs from this period were for furniture pieces made of warped plywood.
-In the following years, the two men -Charles Eames together with his wife Ray - came up with some of the most significant furniture designs of the 20th century.
+In the following years, the two men - Charles Eames together with his wife Ray - came up with some of the most significant furniture designs of the 20th century.